FidelityInternational/BackboneHistoryPolyfill/README.md

 `Backbone.history.getPreviousHash()`

-If Backbone history is not started, on aclling the above method it will throw an error.
+Calling the above method will throw an error, in case Backbone history is not started.

 `Backbone.history has not been started(…)`